 Aside from humans, no other primates sing, except lemurs.
-Indri lemurs are the only ones who perform acapella in the eastern rainforests of Madagascar.
-Belting out these songs helps in group formation as well as defense from threats.
-Both male and female indri lemurs carefully coordinate the chorus by mimicking each other’s synchronizing notes and rhythms.
+Indri lemurs are the only ones who perform a cappella in the eastern rainforests of Madagascar.
+Belting out these songs helps in group formation as well as defence from threats.
+Both male and female indri lemurs carefully coordinate the chorus by mimicking each other’s synchronising notes and rhythms.

 Ring-tailed lemurs also have a unique way to communicate.
-They have scent glands on their chest and wrists that become very useful during the breeding season.
+They have scent glands on their chests and wrists that become very useful during the breeding season.
 To mark his territory, a male lemur will mix the secretions from his wrist and chest.
-They also indulge in something called ‘stink flirting’ wherein they use their scent to attract mates and other female lemurs.
+They also indulge in something called ‘stink flirting’, wherein they use their scent to attract mates and other female lemurs.

 Moreover, instead of resorting to violent physical fights to settle disputes, they lift their tails for a stink fight against a rival.
-They waft the smells into each other ‘s face and the brawl comes to an end when one of them involved gives up.
+They waft the smells into each other‘s faces, and the brawl comes to an end when one of them gives up.

 Lemurs and superstitions

-Out of all lemur species, the aye ayes are the most unusual.
+Out of all lemur species, the aye-ayes are the most unusual.
 This species also inspires various superstitions among the Malagasy people living in Madagascar.
-Appearing with a gremlin face, long and thin hands, they are known for their spooky features.
-But what’s more is that their spindly fingers are creepy enough to scare anyone off.
+Appearing with a gremlin face and long, thin hands, they are known for their spooky features.
+But what’s more, their spindly fingers are creepy enough to scare anyone off.

 But, despite their appearance, aye ayes are anything but evil.
-Their spindly fingers are the result of evolution which helps them during percussive foraging.
-This technique involves aye ayes tapping on the tree bark and listening to the sounds of hidden insects.
+Their spindly fingers are the result of evolution, which helps them during percussive foraging.
+This technique involves aye-aye tapping on the tree bark and listening to the sounds of hidden insects.
 When they find one, they tear a hole in the wood with their sharp teeth and use their long fingers to reach inside.

-But, among the local people, aye ayes are considered as a monster.
-Some superstitions suggest that when an aye ayes points towards someone with its fingers, death can occur.
-Their strange distinctiveness unfortunately has made this species endangered as humans actively kill them.
+But, among the local people, aye-ayes are considered monsters.
+Some superstitions suggest that when an aye-aye points towards someone with its fingers, death can occur.
+Their strange distinctiveness has unfortunately made this species endangered as humans actively kill them.

-Lemurs are exceptional creatures but are also running out of time.
-Around 106 lemur species that are known today face a risk of extinction.
+Lemurs are exceptional creatures, but they are also running out of time.
+Around 106 lemur species that are known today face the risk of extinction.
 The lemur population has reduced significantly due to reasons such as deforestation and hunting.
-More than often, their habitat is destroyed to use for agriculture.
-Lemurs are also captured and traded illegally to keep as exotic pets.
+More often than not, their habitat is destroyed for agriculture.
+Lemurs are also captured and traded illegally to be kept as exotic pets.

 One way to help lemurs is by going on tours to see this species in the forests of Madagascar.
-As Madagascar is a poor island country, eco-tourism will not only benefit the Malagasy people which will stop them from destroying the lemur’s habitats but also save these primates’ life.
+As Madagascar is a poor island country, eco-tourism will not only benefit the Malagasy people, which will stop them from destroying the lemur’s habitats, but also save these primates’ lives.